 What is Urgency AI?

-PATCHS AI Triage makes suggestions about the urgency of patients' requests.
+Urgency AI makes suggestions about the urgency of patients' requests.
 As soon as requests are submitted by a patient, PATCHS flags whether or not it thinks the request is urgent.
 These are suggestions meant to assist, not replace, your clinical judgment.
-You should therefore still triage and reply to PATCHS requests ASAP because the AI suggestions could be wrong.
+You should therefore still triage and reply to all PATCHS requests ASAP.

 How does Urgency AI work?